safetyAI/ChatSafetyAI/README.md

 - [ ] custom DB for company-wide documents and regulations

 ### 02-14-2026
-- now using temporary blob leases to prevent parallel sessions instead of uploading/deleting lock files
+- blob leases to prevent parallel sessions instead of uploading/deleting lock files
 - saving logs in a dedicated subdir
 - truncating conv turns in console output for easier debugging
-- removed per-user budget limit for production app
+- removed per-user budget limit for prod app
 - improved ability to repeatedly trigger annotation mode in the same conversation

 ### 01-19-2026